paradination/Devops_Fully_Automated_Project/README.md

 Adding more
-for webhook purpose in jenkins and more
+for webhook purpose in jenkins and more.